 FGI has assigned two people to deal with the internal control reporting system, based on the Financial Instruments and Exchange Law, and assesses companywide controls and the design and implementation of business processes, in compliance with “Standards for Management Assessment and Audit Concerning Internal Control Over Financial Reporting.”
 The results of internal control assessment are reported to the president, the Board of Directors and the Audit and Supervisory Committee in a timely fashion.

-The Audit and Supervisory Committee comprises three members, all of whom are outside directors.
+The Audit and Supervisory Committee comprises four members, all of whom are outside directors.
 Each director who is a member of this committee audits the execution of duties by directors, except those who are members of this committee, according to audit policy and audit plans determined by the Audit and Supervisory Committee.

 The Audit and Supervisory Committee maintains close contact with the Internal Audit Office during the execution of audits to pinpoint the status of corporate activities and finances and in the execution of other auditing duties.
 The committee receives reports on audits undertaken by the Internal Audit Office.